wazuh/wazuh-documentation/source/amazon/configuration/dependencies.rst

 Boto3
 -----

-Boto3 is the official package supported by Amazon to manage AWS resources.
+`Boto3 <https://boto3.readthedocs.io/>`_ is the official package supported by Amazon to manage AWS resources.
 It will be used to download the log messages from the S3 Bucket.
+To install this package, execute the following command:

 .. code-block:: console